-Services to treat kidney disease

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+What you must pay when you get Services that are covered for you these services STI when the tests are ordered by a primary care provider.
+We cover these tests once every 12 months or at certain times during pregnancy.
+We also cover up to two individual 20 to 30 minute, face-to-face high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
+We will only cover these counseling sessions as a preventive service if they are provided by a primary care provider and take place in a primary care setting, such as a doctor's office.
+Services to treat kidney disease In-Network: Kidney Disease Education Services Covered services include: \$0 copayment Kidney disease education services to teach kidney care and help PCP's Office members make informed decisions about their care.
+For members with Specialist's Office stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Renal Dialysis Services Outpatient dialysis treatments (including dialysis treatments when 20% coinsurance temporarily out of the service area, as explained in Chapter 3, or when Dialysis Center your provider for this service is temporarily unavailable or inaccessible) Outpatient Hospital • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Durable Medical Equipment Self-dialysis training (includes training for you and anyone helping you 20% coinsurance with your home dialysis treatments) Durable Medical Equipment Home dialysis equipment and supplies Provider Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in Home Health Care emergencies, and check your dialysis equipment and water supply) \$0 copayment Member's Home Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.
+Prior authorization requirements may apply.
+SilverSneakers® Fitness program In-Network: \$0 copayment SilverSneakers[®] is a fitness program for seniors that is included at no additional charge with qualifying Medicare health plans.
+Members have access to participating fitness locations across the country that may include weights and machines plus group exercise classes led by trained instructors at select locations.
+Access online education on SilverSneakers.com, watch workout videos on SilverSneakers On-DemandTM or download the SilverSneakers GOTM fitness app for additional workout ideas.